palladin/logic/README.md

 A logic programming library for F# based on [miniKanren] and [μKanren].
 It is designed to offer an idiomatic F# programming style and also resemble the scheme version of miniKanren.

 ## Example
-The peano function in Scheme miniKanren
+The peano function in Scheme-miniKanren
 ``` scheme
 (define peano
   (lambda (n)